6 Dimensions of Data Quality, Examples, and Measurement

 • d.
 Transaction Data Consistency

-A transaction is a collection of read/write operations succeeding only if all contained operations succeed.
-If the transaction is not executed properly then it can create consistency issues in the data.
+A transaction is a collection of read/write operations that succeed only if all the contained operations are successful.
+If the transaction is not executed properly, it can create consistency issues in the data.

 Transaction-Data-Consistency-Issue-iCEDQ

-The opening balance for account A500 was $9000, and $1000 was taken out.
-So, at the end of the day, the A500 account should have end of day balance of $8000, but it is showing as $4000.
-This happened because the transaction for some reason was not executed properly hence it has created inconsistency in the data.
+The opening balance for account A500 was $9000, and $1000 was withdrawn.
+At the end of the day, the A500 account should have a balance of $8000, but it is showing as $4000.
+This discrepancy occurred because the transaction was not executed properly, creating inconsistency in the data.

 • e.
 Data Consistency Over Time